The one with the impossible girl and the voice of Gandalf as a snowglobe.

 - Canon Discontinuity: It is made very clear that Sherlock Holmes is an entirely fictional character in the Whoniverse, albeit possibly inspired by Madame Vastra.
-(The Doctor Who Expanded Universe previously had a different explanation in the Doctor Who New Adventures novel All-Consuming Fire.)
+The Doctor Who Expanded Universe previously had a different explanation in the Doctor Who New Adventures novel All-Consuming Fire.

-- Comically Missing the Point: Though this is possibly deliberate, given the context:
+- Comically Missing the Point:

-Simeon: I doubt the readers of The Strand magazine would accept that the great detective is in reality a woman — and her suspiciously intimate companion.
+- Simeon casting aspersions on the detective's relationship with her female Watson.Simeon: I doubt the readers of The Strand magazine would accept that the great detective is in reality a woman — and her suspiciously intimate companion.

-Madam Vastra: I resent your implication of impropriety!
+Madame Vastra: I resent your implication of impropriety!
 We are married.